ConjurTech/slate/source/includes/api/_introduction.html.md

 There are two main types of API endpoints.

+- Exchange APIs - these endpoints provide exchange history, statistics and other data and do not need to be authenticated
 - Trading APIs - these endpoints can be used to execute trades and must be authenticated
-- Exchange APIs - these endpoints provide exchange history, statistics and other data and do not need to be authenticated

-## Mainnet/Testnet URLs
+## Mainnet/Testnet API URLs

 When developing your application, the testnet URL should be used: